facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 __CH341A Programmer__

 Commonly available on e-bay and other websites, this device is so cheap it could be considered disposable.
 Without modification however it utlises a 5v logic level to communicate with the Flash IC which is above the 3.3V logic level required.
 There is a slim chance this may damage the IC in the process.
 This device also supplied 3.3v to the target board.

+Read Time: typically 1-5 minutes.

 ![CH341A](hardware/cctvTools-1.png)

 __Raspberry PI SPI pins__.

-The Raspberry Pi has SPI bus pins exposes which can be utilised to communicate directly with a Flash IC.
-A power regulator should be ued however as the 3.3v rail on the Pi cannot supply necessary current to the target board without risk.
-I have designed a PCB to break out these pins and make it compatible with common SOIC-8 Clips.
+The Raspberry Pi has SPI pins exposed which can be utilised to communicate directly with a Flash IC.
+A power regulator should be used as the 3.3v rail on the Pi cannot supply necessary current to the target board without risk of damage.

+ I have designed a PCB to break out these pins and make it compatible with common SOIC-8 Clips and supply up to 1A of 3.3v power.
 Beyond the commercial readers this is the preffered method of reading the flash IC's and is much faster than the CH431A.

+ Read time: Less than 1 minute.

 ## *** PCB / Design will be available shortly ****